gotransverse/payments.js/samples/simple/README.md

-##Prerequisites
-* node.js is installed on your environment (see https://nodejs.org/en/download/)
-* express is installed on your environment
-    * npm install express

 ##Instructions
 1. Update target URL in source code
     * In tract-hosted-payment.js, line 25, update the URL to your TRACT environment accordingly